Free Chemistry Tools

 View AI Roadmap →Questions Students Ask

 Yes.
-The calculators and references are free for educational use, with monetization planned through ads, courses, tutoring, and affiliate resources.
+The calculators, references, and notes are free for educational use, with monetization planned through ads, premium resources, tutoring, and affiliate resources.

-The AI tutor uses a secure server route so model prompts can explain chemistry concepts without exposing API keys in the browser.
+The lower-right chemistry chat uses a secure server route so questions can be answered with site context without exposing API keys in the browser.

 Yes.
 The interface is responsive, with mobile navigation, single-column tools, and smaller ad placements.

 No calculator input is stored by default.
-The AI tutor sends the question to the server only when you explicitly ask it.
+The chemistry chat sends a question to the server only when you explicitly ask it.